MacNCheese0990/OC-info/README.md

 ## Trivia
 - Tend to live in his victim's house, be it in the attic, basement nor closets (eat their food and watch their TV when they're not home)
 - Rarely removes his mask unless genuinely alone or forced by Slenderman/other proxies
+- While being one of Slenderman's proxy, he mayhaps is one of the "useless" one due to exaggerated methods of stalking and murder, he is regarded as ineffective and frequently overlooked.